CleverRaven/Cataclysm-DDA/data/mods/Magiclysm/magic_balance.md

 ```
 What this does is it takes the three associated proficiencies for Evocation (Beginner, Apprentice, and Master) and sees how much you know of that proficiency, on the percent scale of 0% to 100%.
 It will then take this found value and convert it from a percent to an integer by multiplying it by 1, and this allows the value to be used in `math` calculations.
 The function then divides the converted integer by 10.
 This is used for balancing reasons, since initial testing of `math` calculations using a 1 to 1 conversion resulted in spells producing insane damage numbers and costing 0 mana to cast.
 It repeats this process for all three proficiencies, and then adds them together, giving us a maximum value of 30.
 This number is used by the game to determine how big of a bonus you get to things like damage and cost reduction, since this maximum value requires that the character master all 3 of these proficiencies in full.

+All of the proficiency bonus and negation JMATH functions work the same way, just with different listed proficiencies to calculate off of.
+One works just like the other, except if it adds or subtracts using the output value.

 _0 and _1 will be discussed in [How JMATH Outputs are Used in Spells](#how-jmath-outputs-are-used-in-spells)

 ##### How JMATH Outputs are Used in Spells